2021 eruption of La Soufrière: Explosive phase

 Saint Lucia, Grenada, Antigua and Barbados all agreed to take in evacuees.
 Prime Minister Ralph Gonsalves encouraged people evacuating to shelters elsewhere on Saint Vincent to take the COVID-19 vaccine and said people must be vaccinated to board cruise ships or to be granted refuge on another island.
 Venezuelan Foreign Minister Jorge Arreaza announced via Twitter that his country would send humanitarian supplies and risk experts.
-Carnival Cruise Lines sent Carnival Paradise and Carnival Legend; each had a capacity to transport up to 1,500 residents to neighbouring islands.
-The cruise line Royal Caribbean Group sent Serenade of the Seas and Celebrity Reflection.
+Carnival Cruise Line sent Carnival Paradise and Carnival Legend; each had a capacity to transport up to 1,500 residents to neighbouring islands.
+The cruise line Royal Caribbean International sent Serenade of the Seas and Celebrity Reflection.
 Only those who had already been vaccinated against COVID-19 were accepted as evacuees by some other islands.